 How a love of his grandmothers’ meals laid the groundwork for an outstanding career.

 Like so many chefs who achieve greatness in the restaurant industry, Richard Rosendale’s food foundation centered on family meals.
-On modest means, his mother raised him and his sister in Union Town, Pa., and like some teen boys, Rosendale struggled some to find his way.
+On modest means, his mother raised him and his sister in Union Town, Pennsylvania.
+And like some teen boys, Rosendale struggled some to find his way.
 His school grades weren’t great, and his mischievous nature led to some minor troubles.

 He never envisioned being a chef, but the pace and action of restaurant work attracted him to the back of the house.
 After high school, he earned a culinary degree.

-Rosendale would return to the U.S. to work under numerous Certified Master Chefs (CMC) around the country, learning to blend the refined techniques of haute cuisine and modern kitchen technology.
-A stop at The Greenbrier resort to work under CMC Hartmut Handke would prepare him for an eventual return there as its youngest ever executive chef—but not before he’d endure some business challenges.
+Rosendale would return to the U.S. to work under numerous Certified Master Chefs (CMC) around the country.
+He was learning to blend the refined techniques of haute cuisine and modern kitchen technology.
+A stop at The Greenbrier resort to work under CMC Hartmut Handke would prepare him for an eventual return there as its youngest ever executive chef.
+But not before he’d endure some business challenges.

 “I got a lot of experience running huge, multi-outlet operations at Greenbrier,” he said.
 Adding with a chuckle, he said, “It would have been nice to have known about CVap back then.”